BlackHoleMX12892/Profile-Layouts/README.md

 # ProfileLayouts
-This is where she makes a mod.
+Profile Layouts is a mod that allows you to customize how the elements of your profile page are displayed

 <img src="logo.png" width="150" alt="the mod's logo" />